ViviTurtle/viviturtle.github.io/_posts/2019-08-11-OpenCTF-Music.md

    <figcaption>Spectrogram</figcaption>
 </figure>

-2. I figure if we can transcribe the notes, it might just be similar to a music challenge I solved called [Bach]({{site.url}}/blog/ctf/crypto/Bach) created by OpenToAll back in 2015 when the team was first created on on Reddit.
+2. I figure if we can transcribe the notes, it might just be similar to a music challenge I solved called [Bach]({{site.url}}/blog/ctf/crypto/Bach) created by OpenToAll back in 2015 when the team was first created through Reddit.
 In this particular music challenge, the notes eventually had a pattern that was easy to translate into letters of the alphabet.

 |Normal|A|B|C|D|E|F|G|
 |------|-----|----|-----|-----|-----|-----|-----|